Best Countries to Retire in Latin America (2026): Rankings, Safety & Costs

 In Figure 3 you can see what the tool looks like.
 On the left-hand bar there are sliders that allow the user to filter through the variables of interest, allowing them to potentially drop countries from the analysis that don’t perform well for a given variable.
 For instance, if you moved the safety slider from 5 to 4, the tool would exclude from the plot the bottom 20% performing countries across the globe for this variable.
 Moving the slider all the way to 1 means only displaying the top 20% safest countries.

-It is also possible to narrow down on certain continents only or to exclude from the assessment countries with more than 2 missing variables (NAs).
+It’s also possible to narrow down on certain continents only or to exclude from the assessment countries with more than 2 missing variables (NAs).
 These functionalities can be found directly above the interactive plot.

 The interactive tool plots countries across their cost of living (y axis) and retirement suitability score (x axis), which is made up of the average score across the different variables selected.
 Our data-driven approach helps identify the best Latin American retirement destinations by focusing on countries with low cost of living and high retirement suitability scores.

-*If you are on your phone, my recommendation would be to continue reading the article in full to get a sense of how it works and the main takeaways, and to return later with your computer to play around with the tool and see how it adapts to your preferences.
+Discover your ideal retirement destination!
+Use our interactive tool to see where you could retire earlier and more affordably.
+(Available only for PC).
+If you are on your phone, my recommendation would be to continue reading the article in full to get a sense of how it works and the main takeaways, and to return later with your computer to play around with the tool and see how it adapts to your preferences.

 Comparing the Best Latin American Countries for Affordable Retirement

 The advantage of this tool is that each user will arrive at their own personal ranking that is based on their chosen set of retirement variables.
 Some users may value mostly safety and healthcare, while for others openness of local population, climate, or English proficiency may be just as important.

-In any case, by playing around with the tool one soon discovers that there are usually important tradeoffs to consider when identifying a suitable retirement destination.
-It is really difficult to find a set of countries that consistently rank very high across all variables and are not too expensive.
+Here’s the exact filter set I used to generate the Latin America ranking below, so you can reproduce it (or change it) in the tool.
 To assess our top destinations in Latin America, I set the following slider conditions, which respond to my personal preference (this will be different for you when using the tool):

 The Pollution lever is set to 4—dropping the 20% worst countries globally in this category.